ArielBac/bible-rest-api/README.md

 This project was developed during a Laravel 9 REST API class.
 It has a CRUD for Testaments, Books, Verses, Languages and Translates of Holy Bible.
 I used Sanctum for authentication, different ways of tables' relationships.

+All routes, except /register and /login, need a authorization token generated when someone do the login, this token needs to be sent as a bearer auth in the request's header.

 ## Required

 - Docker